iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Prototypes: Companies Experiment With Dozens of Formats

 Now, here’s the thing: when creating a device, manufacturers experiment with dozens of designs, like these iPod-based iPhone sketches.
-Many of those evolve to dummies and prototypes, such as this iPhone 15 Pro with haptic (instead of physical) buttons.
+Many of those evolve into dummies and prototypes, such as this iPhone 15 Pro with haptic (instead of physical) buttons.

 As you can expect, however, most of these ideas never see the light of day.
 Some are shelved outright, some get refined for later use.
 The original iPhone design, e.g., came from iPad prototypes (so iPhones are actually small iPads, not the other way around).

 Although it’s just speculation, it’s also plausible to consider Apple thought of returning to aluminum, but eventually decided otherwise.
-It’s also possible that some frame ideas, including that atrocity above, were machined (or molded, or printed).
+It’s also possible that some frame ideas, including that atrocity above, were machined (or molded or printed).
 That way, the design and engineering teams can physically evaluate aspects like ergonomics and the layout of internal components.

-Indeed, most of what appears in this article fits that description.
-Except for unreleased devices referenced in Apple’s software, or iPhone prototypes lost in pubs, always exert a bit of skepticism.
+Indeed, most of the designs mentioned in this article fit that description.
+Except for unreleased devices referenced in Apple’s software or iPhone prototypes lost in pubs, always exert a bit of skepticism.

 Screen